Skip to statewide header Skip to site header Skip to main content Skip to site footer Skip to statewide footer

 Recommendation 16

-To ensure that it appropriately trains staff in all classifications to process wage claims in accordance with statutory time frames, the LCO should do the following:
+To ensure that it appropriately trains staff in all classifications to process wage claims in accordance with statutory time frames, the LCO should, by November 2024, centralize the tracking and retention of all training records.

 Recommendation 17